mvdklip/Domoticz-Hewalex/README.md

 # Domoticz-Hewalex
 Domoticz plugin to integrate Hewalex heat and solar pumps

-Tested with Python version 3.8, Domoticz version 2020.2 stable
+Tested with Python version 3.8, Domoticz versions 2020.2 and 2021.1

 ## Prerequisites